influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/guides/replacing-nodes.md

 This will connect the `influxd` process running on the newly replaced disk to the cluster.
-The AE process will detect the missing shards and begin to sync data from other shards in the same replica set.
+The AE process will detect the missing shards and begin to sync data from other shards in the same shard group.

 ## Replacing meta nodes in an InfluxDB Enterprise cluster